faisalmibaig/docker_cron/README.md

-# Debian Docker Container with cron
+# Debian Docker Image with cron
 A flexible and versatile docker container for scheduling tasks using cron.
 ***
 ## Build Prerequisites: